 IVR stands for Interactive Voice Response.
 It is a technology that allows computers and humans to interact using dial tones and, more recently, by voice recognition.

-In telephony applications, an IVR is a pre-recorded or dynamically generated menu system that enables identification and routing of callers.
-IVR systems benefit companies with the ability to service high call volumes, reduce cost and improve the customer's experience.
+In telephony applications, an IVR is a pre-recorded or dynamically generated menu system that routes callers and helps them navigate the phone system.
+IVRs benefit companies with the ability to service high call volumes, reduce costs, and improve customers' experience.

-You may hear the term Auto-Attendant used for IVR.
+You may hear the term Auto-Attendant used interchangeably for IVR.
 But to be exact, Auto-Attendant is a particular application of IVR.
 You can read more about the distinctions here.